phamhuy/maze/README.md

 # Maze

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project is a multiplayer maze game.

 ## Development server